AlibabaCloudDocs/hologram/intl.en-US/User Authorization/RAM authorization mode.md

 -   Log on to Hologres by using role-based SSO.

     You can also log on to Alibaba Cloud and have access to Hologres by using role-based SSO.
-For more information, see [Access Alibaba Cloud by using the console](/intl.en-US/SSO Management/Role-based SSO/Overview of role-based SSO.mdsection_hv1_3yr_bhb) and [Access Alibaba Cloud by using a program](/intl.en-US/SSO Management/Role-based SSO/Overview of role-based SSO.mdsection_rxk_lyr_bhb).
+For more information, see [SAML response for role-based SSO](/intl.en-US/SSO Management/Role-based SSO/SAML response for role-based SSO.md).
 In this case, the RAM role becomes a member of a Hologres instance.
 The user that assumes this RAM role has the same permissions as an Alibaba Cloud account or a RAM user.
 For information about RAM roles, see [RAM role overview](/intl.en-US/RAM Role Management/RAM role overview.md).

 In Hologres, RAM roles have equal status with Alibaba Cloud accounts and RAM users.
 Therefore, in Hologres, a RAM role is regarded as an ordinary available account.
 For each RAM role, the superuser must grant permissions, such as the SELECT, INSERT, and UPDATE permissions, to the RAM role, not the Alibaba Cloud account or RAM user that assumes the role.
 After that, the RAM role can use Hologres based on the granted permissions.